mangode0808/Clicky-Cars/README.md

 # Clicky-Cars

-## Overview

-In this project, I created a simple memory game with React.
-The goal here was to break up the application's UI into components, manage component state, and respond to user events.

 ### Instructions

-1. The application renders a dozen different images from Star Trek to the screen.
+1. The application renders a twelve different car images to the screen.

 2. Each time the user clicks on an image, the pictures are shuffled.
 The task for the user is to click on each image once and only once.